Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 any major health outcome, including heart disease,

-• The DGAC report highlights that more than 70% of
+stroke, cancer, diabetes, or obesity.; - The DGAC report highlights that more than 70% of

 the US population consumes too many refined grain